GenomZ/LLM_Code_Assistant/README.md

 **To read the full code documentation open: ```docs/build/html/index.html```**

-In this project I have tested most popular LLM models available with non-limiting licenses (MIT, Apache 2.0, bsd-3-clause):
+In this project I have tested most well argumented LLM models with code completion and description capability available with non-limiting licenses (MIT, Apache 2.0, bsd-3-clause):

 * `codellama/CodeLlama-7b-hf` (~32GB download)
 * `Salesforce/CodeGen-350M` (~4GB download)
 * `EleutherAI/Neo-GPT-125M` (~1GB download)

+Models are Large Language Models (LLMs) executed with transformers repository using Python language to fulfil the first two point of the task.

-To fulfill the requirement 'Localhost' of the assignment I have chosen to cache the models using inbult functionality of transformers repository.
+To fulfill the requirement 'Localhost' of the assignment I have chosen to cache the models using inbuilt functionality of transformers repository.
 When providing the model identifier, model is stored and will not be downloaded every time it is used.
 Alternative to this method would be to clone each model from their respective Hugging Face repos and changing the model identifier to a path where the model repo was cloned.
 This has proven to produce more trouble as the pathing and cloning routine